DFE-Digital/sdd-design-history/app/glossary/glossary.md

 Financial deficit
 : academies are expected to recover from a financial deficit within 3 years.
 When a school converts to an academy or transfers to a new trust, the delivery officer needs to check the school does not have a financial deficit.
 If the financial deficit is too much, the school might not be able to convert.

-Financial Notice to Improve Dashboard ( FNtI Dashboard ) : A dashboard for logging FNtI cases.

 Fraud tool
 : Used by the fraud team to register cases of fraud.